Equality, Diversity and Inclusion in the Faculty of Social Sciences

 For staff

-- There are a number of staff networks: Leeds11 (for staff from Black, Asian and Minority Ethnic backgrounds); the LGBTQ+ Staff Network; the Muslim Staff Network; Women@Leeds; the Chronic Pain and Fatigue Network; the Bipolar Disorders Staff Network; and the Disability, Accessibility and Mental Health Staff Network.
+• There are a number of staff networks: N4MES (for staff from Black, Asian and Minority Ethnic backgrounds); the LGBTQ+ Staff Network; the Muslim Staff Network; Women@Leeds; the Leeds Accessibility Staff Network (for University of Leeds Staff with disabilities, chronic conditions and mental health conditions).

-- Staff can access a range of EDI related resources aimed at employers via Business in the Community (BITC).
-See the EIU website for further information and guidance on how to log in.
+• Staff can access a range of EDI related resources aimed at employers via Business in the Community (BITC).

-- Business Disability Forum (BDF) also provides a range of resources and toolkits for managers and employers.
+• Business Disability Forum (BDF) also provides a range of resources and toolkits for managers and employers.
 To access the BDF Knowledge Hub, register with your University email address on their signup page.
+You can find out more about BDF member benefits on the EIU website here.